Updated: May 29, 2022

 Rico is a trans man living in London.
 He is also a videographer, writer and vocal activist.
 As a board member of TransActual UK, he works to change UK legislation for non-binary equality and raise the Black Queer intersectionality question in all forums.

 River Solace is a London-based nonbinary, autistic songwriter and poet.
 They use their own lived experience with mental health struggles and self-discovery to create music with a message.
 Their song ‘Paranoia’, an original piece about gender-based violence, was recently featured in the UN Women UK 'A Safe Space' Virtual Exhibition.
-As Creative Director of The Soft Approach Zine, they are currently working with the Co-Founders to publish the first digital issue ‘Riding the Crimson Wave’, which will be about navigating periods.

 Alex currently works full-time for a homeless social care support charity.
 Before making a recent career change, Alex was previously a graduate trainee at a large consulting firm, working across Banking Risk consultancy, HR consultancy and Audit.
 He simultaneously worked with the firm’s LGBT-network, representing the firm at multiple LGBT recruitment events, and reviewed the firm’s policies regarding LGBT-inclusivity.
 Alex transitioned while at work, and learnt to juggle personal challenges and uncertainty, while maintaining workplace full-engagement.